paschal533/Decentralized-Netflix/README.md

-# Decenterized Netflix built with moralis and nextJs
+# Decenterized Netflix built with moralis and nextJs.